ilyasben26/aws-anmeldung-jaeger-terraform/README.md

 To organise the Lambda functions, I will need to make a Lambda function for each City since the portals differ from city to city and as such, the process and code for checking the portals differs as well.

 I called lambda function `lambda-anmeldung-jaeger-checkBremen`, it does the following in order:
-1. Check all the locations in the Bremen portal using HTTPs requests
+1. Check all the locations in the Bremen portal using HTTPs requests.
-2. Write the results as a JSON object to an S3 bucket called `anmeldung-jaeger.com` as `data.json`
+2. Write the results as a JSON object to an S3 bucket called `anmeldung-jaeger.com` as `data.json`.
-3. If any of location has available appointments, it publishes a message to the SNS topic for Bremen
+3. If any of location has available appointments, it publishes a message to the SNS topic for Bremen.
-	- When publishing messages, it uses a message throttling system which only allows it to send on message every 20 minutes, this system uses a DynamoDB entry as a way to track when the last message was sent and act accordingly
+	- When publishing messages, it uses a message throttling system which only allows it to send on message every 20 minutes, this system uses a DynamoDB entry as a way to track when the last message was sent and act accordingly.

 Here is a small snippet of the lambda function's event handler which summarises the previously described behaviour:
 ```python